 This has never been shown to have been successful, ever, in human history.
-All successful matriarchies have existed in the context of a two-group social model.
+All successful matriarchies have existed in the context of a two-group social model and were focussed on the family.
 What we are now being asked to do is to remove all male society and replace it with female.
 In other words, all men must become women.

 Many fine things have happened because of men: science, art, and so on.
 All the glory of Rome, the richness of the renaissance, the intellectual jewel of the Enlightenment, the powerhouse of the Industrial Revolution — these are all the results of men’s efforts.

 Matriarchy in the Philippines, as a model, exists across southeast Asia, with only small cultural variations.
 All of the societies there, whatever their more recent religious overlays, have their roots in animistic cultures, which remain extant in local tribal cultures within them.

 Although these cultures are famously ‘macho’ they are in fact matriarchies.
 The societies are divided into an external group of men and an internal hierarchy of ‘not-men’ based around women.

 We can clearly see this at work in older hunter-gatherer societies too.
 Men hunt large game and carry our heavier tasks, to which they are suited physically, while women forage, trap small game and look after the children.

 Matriarchy in the Philippines conforms to the model evolved over many thousands of years, from tribal, to village-settled mixed hunter/horticultural/agrarian.
 This culture was based on small villages.
 With increasing population and urbanisation, these villages became subsumed into larger towns and cities, but retained their character.
 These became the barangays or ‘villages’ — as they are still often called — of the modern Philippines.